zapier/visual-builder/docs/_cli_docs/docs.md

 ## Testing

-You can write unit tests for your Zapier app that run locally, outside of the zapier editor.
+You can write unit tests for your Zapier app that run locally, outside of the Zapier editor.
 You can run these tests in a CI tool like [Travis](https://travis-ci.com/).

 ### Writing Unit Tests